RedHat-UX/red-hat-design-system/elements/rh-video-embed/docs/10-style.md

 ## Theme

-The video element is available in both light and dark themes.
+The video embed element is available in both light and dark themes.
 It can include either a light or a dark play button, depending on the thumbnail image underneath.
 If an image is lighter, use a dark play button for accessibility and vice versa.

 <div class="grid xs-two-columns">
   <uxdot-example width-adjustment="420px">